bulldogg7/BlackjackProject/README.md

 	- I added, deleted, & added back several actions/methods as I tried to figure out who was doing what.
 I had several redundant methods & I tried re-naming several things to better grasp what was actually happening.
+	- Ran into an issue with the dealer hit or stand & moved the dealer's decision into his class then called that method in the app
+	- Ran into an issue with cards accumulating over multiple games due to being added to the prior cards list of cards.
+Created a "discard hand" method & called it if the player wanted to play again